 Building Your Car’s Winter Survival Kit

-If the piercing winter cold isn’t enough to make you cry for summer, think about how awful it would be to be stranded on the side of the road in the middle of the night with a broke down car and no supplies.
-Little scarier than the cold?
+If the piercing winter cold isn’t enough to make you cry for summer, think about how awful it would be to get stranded on the side of the road in the middle of the night with a broken down car and no supplies.
+Is that a little scarier than the cold?
 We think so.

 Why You Need a Kit

-- a shovel
+- A shovel

-- booster cables
+- Booster cables

-- windshield scraper and broom
+- Windshield scraper and broom

-- flashlight (with extra batteries)
+- Flashlight (with extra batteries)

-- road salt, sand, or kitty litter (for traction)
+- Road salt, sand, or kitty litter (for traction)

 Every kit needs enough food and water.
 Red Cross recommends at least 1 gallon of water, per person, per day for each person in the vehicle.
 In terms of food, there should be food with at least 2,000 calories per person, all non-perishable.
 Since this is a 72 hour kit, plan accordingly.
-Below is a list of food items you should have in your kit.
+Below is a list of food items and equipment you may want to include in your kit.

-- Special dietary items (gluten free, lactose free items)
+- Special dietary items (gluten-free, lactose-free items)

 - Can opener

-- dry foods
+- Dry foods

-- canned meats
+- Canned meats

-- dried fruits
+- Dried fruits

-- canned juices
+- Canned juices

-- granola bars
+- Granola bars

-- protein bars
+- Protein bars

 Emergency Kit Tips

 - Choose small packages of food that can be eaten hot or cold.
 Make these options as simple as possible.
 It could be something like a can of chili or a can of peaches.